Hexensuelze/duke3d_hrp/hrp_readme.txt

 After installation, you start the game using the shortcut in the Duke3D folder, desktop or start menu called "Duke3D High Resolution Pack".
-Starting the game directly will start JFDuke3D (or EDuke32) without textures and models.
+Starting the game directly will start EDuke32 without textures and models.

 IMPORTANT: To see the high resolution textures and models you have to change the
-           render mode to 32-bit Polymost in the "Video Settings" under "Options" in the game menu.
-Otherwise, HRP content will not work!
+           render mode to 32-bit Polymer in the "Video Settings" under "Options" in the game menu.
+Otherwise, HRP content will not work (properly)!

 It is recommended to run the setup utility in order to set up your video, audio and controls for optimum quality and gameplay experience.
 However, most of the